cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

 2. **Run the Slicer Tool**

-   Execute the `cvm_slicer` tool with the following command:
+   Execute the `cvm_slicer` tool:

    ```
    ../../src/cvm_slicer.py -v -i Cascadia-ANT+RF-test.nc
    ```

    The `-v` argument enables verbose mode, providing more detailed information about the required parameters.
 You can remove this tag to run the tool in a less verbose mode.
-The `-i` argument identifies `Cascadia-ANT+RF-test.nc` as the input file.
+The `-i` argument identifies `Cascadia-ANT+RF-test.nc` as the input netCDF file.

    It will prompt you with the following option: